sc-forks/solidity-coverage/docs/upgrade.md

 truffle run coverage [command-options]
 ```

-A full list of options and other information are [available here][]
+A full list of options and other information are [available here][8]

 # Upgrading from 0.6.x to 0.7.0-beta.x